NicolasHug/nicolashug.github.io/_posts/2019-10-07-cython_notes.md

 My simplistic proxy is that Python interaction = slow = bad, while pure C mode = fast = good.
-When writing Cython, you want to avoid Python interactions as much as possible, especially deep inside for loops.
+When writing Cython, you want to avoid Python interactions as much as possible, especially deep inside `for` loops.
 The command ``cython -a file.pyx`` will output a html file of the generated C code, where each line has a different shade of yellow: more yellow means more Python interactions.

 When I write Cython code, I always use ``cython -a`` on every file.
-My goal is that all the file is white (i.e. no interaction), although interactions are unavoidable in some places:typically when arguments are passed in, or when returning Python objects.
+My goal is that all the file is white (i.e. no interaction), although interactions are unavoidable in some places: typically when arguments are passed in, or when returning Python objects.

 Some tips to avoid Python interactions: